Formality properties of finitely generated groups and Lie algebras: Groups, Lie algebras, and graded-formality

 In the definition of the holonomy Lie algebra of $G$, we used the cohomology ring of a classifying space $K(G,1)$.
 As the next lemma shows, we may replace this space by any other connected CW-complex with the same fundamental group.

 \begin{lemma} Let $X$ be a connected CW-complex with $\pi_1(X)=G$.
-Then $\fh(H^*(X;\k))\cong \fh(G;\k)$. \end{lemma}
+Then $\fh(H^{\hdot}(X;\k))\cong \fh(G;\k)$. \end{lemma}

 \begin{proof} We may construct a classifying space for $G$ by adding cells of dimension $3$ and higher to $X$ in a suitable way.
-The inclusion map, $j\colon X\to K(G,1)$, induces a map on cohomology rings, $j^*\colon H^*(K(G,1);\k)\to H^*(X;\k)$, which is an isomorphism in degree $1$ and an injection in degree $2$.
-Consequently, $j^2$ restricts to an isomorphism from $\im(\cup_G)$ to $\im(\cup_{X})$.
+The inclusion map, $j\colon X\to K(G,1)$, induces a map on cohomology rings, $H(j)\colon H^{\hdot}(K(G,1);\k)\to H^{\hdot}(X;\k)$, which is an isomorphism in degree $1$ and an injection in degree $2$.
+Consequently, $H^2(j)$ restricts to an isomorphism from $\im(\cup_G)$ to $\im(\cup_{X})$.
 Taking duals, we find that $\im(\partial_{X})=\im(\partial_G)$.
 The conclusion follows. \end{proof}

-In particular, if $K_G$ is the $2$-complex associated to a presentation of $G$, then $\fh(G;\k)\cong \fh(H^*(K_G;\k))$.
+In particular, if $K_G$ is the $2$-complex associated to a presentation of $G$, then $\fh(G;\k)$ is isomorphic to $\fh(H^{\hdot}(K_G;\k))$.
 Let $\bar{\phi}_n(G):=\dim \fh_n(G;\k)$ be the dimensions of the graded pieces of the holonomy Lie algebra of $G$.
 The next corollary is an algebraic version of the LCS formula from Papadima and Yuzvinsky \cite{Papadima-Yuzvinsky}, but with no formality assumption.